Construction Budget Template

 StepFormula/ApproachExample

-Subcontractor FeesAgreed fee for specific tasks (labor + materials)Plumbing contract: $5,000
+Subcontractor FeesAgreed fee for specific tasks (labour + materials)Plumbing contract: £5,000

 These tables provide a concise overview of the key components and steps to calculate a construction budget, making it easier to structure and implement an effective budgeting process.